hipe/tmx/lib/skylab/snag/doc/issues/031-thoughts-on-event-architecture.md

 a call to e.g `execute` or `process` (even at the end)
-2) putting it at the mouth of the river, in the modality client, with no decoration is bad because you loose the context of the call. what is nice is to have the modality client actually render and emit the invitation, but use e.g the modal action reference in its nerkage. this is how everyone can be happy.
+2) putting it at the mouth of the river, in the modality client, with no decoration is bad because you loose the context of the call. what is nice is to have the modality client actually render and call_digraph_listeners the invitation, but use e.g the modal action reference in its nerkage. this is how everyone can be happy.